 When brewing the Pour Over various utensils are used, Hario filter, Kalita, Melitta or Nel Drip, the cotton cloth filter.

-Note, this tradition of coffee brewing existed decades before there were any Third Wave cafes!
+Note also, this tradition of coffee brewing existed decades before there were any Third Wave cafes!
 Probably that’s one of the reasons why Pour Over still works so well in Third Wave coffee shops in Japan.

 In addition to the dark roasted and hand brewed coffee, often times with a tiny milk jug on the side, you’ll mainly be served homemade cake in Kissaten.